tlaabs/TimetableView/README.md

 schedule.setProfessorName("Won Kim"); // sets professor
 schedule.setStartTime(new Time(10,0)); // sets the beginning of class time (hour,minute)
 schedule.setEndTime(new Time(13,30)); // sets the end of class time (hour,minute)
-schedules.add(schedule);
+int uniqueId = schedule.get_id();// you can use it later on wherever you get schedule object to identify it schedules.add(schedule);
 //.. add one or more schedules timetable.add(schedules);
+int UniqueId =
 ```

 ### Edit schedule